-Our development programs for our product candidates, which are primarily related to ZGN-1061 and ZGN-1258, may require substantial financial resources and may ultimately be unsuccessful.
+Our development programs for our product candidates, which are primarily related to ZGN-1061, ZGN-1258 and ZGN-1345, may require substantial financial resources and may ultimately be unsuccessful.

-Our lead product candidate ZGN-1061 has completed Phase 1 clinical development and is currently in Phase 2 clinical development, and there are a number of FDA and certain European regulatory requirements that we must satisfy before we can commence late-stage clinical trials of ZGN-1061.
+Our lead product candidate ZGN-1061 has completed a Phase 1 clinical trial and is currently in Phase 2 clinical development, and there are a number of FDA and certain European regulatory requirements that we must satisfy before we can commence late-stage clinical trials of ZGN-1061.
 Satisfaction of these requirements will entail substantial time, effort and financial resources.
 We may never satisfy these requirements.
-ZGN-1258 is still in nonclinical development.
-We believe that our cash, cash equivalents and marketable securities will be sufficient to fund operations for a period of at least one year from the issuance date of this Annual Report, but we will need to raise more funds to continue development and commercialization of ZGN-1061, ZGN-1258 and our other product candidates, which may not be easily available.
-Furthermore, any time, effort and financial resources we expend on our other early-stage development programs may adversely affect our ability to continue development and commercialization of ZGN-1061 and ZGN-1258, and we may never commence clinical trials of such development programs despite expending significant resources in pursuit of their development.
+ZGN-1258 is currently being evaluated following our March 2019 announcement to suspend plans to file an IND for ZGN-1258 based on an unexpected finding in muscle tissue in rodent toxicology studies and ZGN-1345 is still in nonclinical development.
+We believe that our cash, cash equivalents and marketable securities will be sufficient to fund operations for a period of at least one year from the issuance date of this Annual Report, but we will need to raise more funds to continue development and commercialization of ZGN-1061, ZGN-1258 (if further evaluations warrant its continued development and commercialization), ZGN-1345 and our other product candidates, which may not be easily available.
+Furthermore, any time, effort and financial resources we expend on our other early-stage development programs may adversely affect our ability to continue development and commercialization of ZGN-1061, ZGN-1258 (if further evaluations warrant its continued development and commercialization) and ZGN-1345, and we may never commence clinical trials of such development programs despite expending significant resources in pursuit of their development.
 If we do commence clinical trials of our other potential product candidates, such product candidates may never be approved by the FDA or other regulatory authorities.

-Risks Relating to Our Intellectual Property Rights
+Risks Related to Our Intellectual Property Rights

-If we are unable to adequately protect our proprietary technology or maintain issued patents which are sufficient to protect ZGN-1061, ZGN-1258, or future product candidates, others could compete against us more directly, which would have a material adverse impact on our business, results of operations, financial condition and prospects.
+If we are unable to adequately protect our proprietary technology or maintain issued patents which are sufficient to protect ZGN-1061, ZGN-1258, ZGN-1345 or future product candidates, others could compete against us more directly, which would have a material adverse impact on our business, results of operations, financial condition and prospects.

 Our commercial success will depend in part on our success in obtaining and maintaining issued patents and other intellectual property rights in the United States and elsewhere and protecting our proprietary technology.
 If we do not adequately protect our intellectual property and proprietary technology, competitors may be able to use our technologies and erode or negate any competitive advantage we may have, which could harm our business and ability to achieve profitability.
-Our owned patent application relates to compositions of matter and methods of use of ZGN-1061.

-As of March 1, 2018, we own one issued U.S patent, two pending U.S. patent applications, with pending foreign counterpart patent applications, one pending Patent Cooperation Treaty, or PCT, patent application, as well as two pending U.S. provisional patent applications that relate to ZGN-1061.
+As of March 1, 2019, we own two issued U.S. patents, two pending U.S. patent applications and related pending foreign counterpart patent applications, as well as one pending Patent Cooperation Treaty, or PCT patent application, and three pending U.S. provisional patent applications that relate to ZGN-1061